-Macaroni Defense - Definition
+Macaroni Defense (Hostile Takeover) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Back To: BUSINESS ENTITIES, CORPORATE GOVERNANCE, & OWNERSHIP

 A Macaroni Defense is a defensive tactic used by a company against a hostile takeover bid.
 During a Macaroni Defense maneuver, a corporation that is a potential takeover target, issues a large number of bonds with an exceptionally high discount on the redemption value.
 This essentially means that in the event of a takeover, these bonds will have to be redeemed at a much higher value.
 The rationale behind trying to prevent a hostile takeover or any such unwelcome merger or acquisition is that in most situations, the bids for such companies are too low.
 Additionally, any merger or acquisition usually evokes fears of corporate restructuring and layoffs.
 As such, defensive tactics such as Macaroni Defense and other similar maneuvers almost always rely on preventing the merger/acquisition by somehow manipulating the stock prices or bond prices of takeover targets.